wighawag/tutorial-hardhat-deploy/README.md

 const Token = await ethers.getContract("Token");
 ```

-Since we already perform the deploy script, we can easily access the deployed contract via name.
-This is what this line does and thanks to `hardhat-deploy-ethers` plugin, you get an ethers contract ready to be invoked.
+Since we already ran the deploy script, we can easily access the deployed contract by name.
+This is what this line does, and thanks to `hardhat-deploy-ethers` plugin, you get an ethers contract ready to be invoked.
 If you needed that contract to be associated to a specific signer, you can pass the address as the extra argument like `const TokenAsOwner = await ethers.getContract('Token', tokenOwner);`

 ```typescript
 const ownerBalance = await Token.balanceOf(tokenOwner);
 ```

-We can call our contract methods on `Token` and use them to get the balance of the owner account by calling `balanceOf()`.
+We can call our contract methods on `Token` to get the balance of the owner account by calling `balanceOf()`.

 ```typescript
 const supply = await Token.totalSupply();